 5. Increase the quality of materials presented for recycling.

-6. Increase the amount of packaging that is recycled into high value and closed loop application.
+6. Increase the amount of packaging that is recycled into high-value and closed-loop applications.

 7. Lead to a reduction of packaging being littered.